Dear Valued Clients,

-Due to the concerns related to the COVID-19 pandemic, A & E Animal Hospital is taking extra precautionary measures to protect our staff, patients, and clients while still maintaining vital care to our patients.
-To ensure that our staff can continue to care for your pets and following the recommendations of the CDC and AVMA, we have decided to close our lobby to clients until further notice.
+As we come into July, A & E Animal Hospital is still taking precautionary measures to protect our staff, patients, and clients while still maintaining vital care to our patients.
+To ensure that our staff can continue to care for your pets and following the recommendations of the CDC, AVMA and ISVMA, we have decided to slowly open our lobby to clients.
 We are continuing to see sick/emergent appointments as we have been through scheduled appointments and drop off appointments.
-Any non-emergent appointment (annual exams, vaccines, nail trims, etc.) will be scheduled for a time in the future.
-We know this is not ideal and we apologize for the inconvenience as we know how much your pet means to you.
-Thank you for understanding and working with us so that we can continue to provide the best quality care for your pet.
-Please call us at 217-367-1137 to talk with our trained staff about your pets needs.
+Any non-emergent appointment (annual exams, vaccines, nail trims, etc.) are being scheduled with a limited number that can be scheduled per day to be seen.
+Due to this limited number of appointments, we are booking out several weeks in advance.

 Please call prior to coming to let us know what medications you would like to pick up.
-This will allow us to put together your medications and decrease your wait time.
+This will allow us to put together your medications, get any Veterinarian approvals (if needed) and decrease your wait time.
 When you arrive, please call and we will bring your medications to you.
+Again, please do NOT come into the building.
+Payment may be finalized either when calling for the medication request or when picking up the medications.

 Please follow the advice of your physician and stay home if recommended.
 If you are sick or showing symptoms of COVID-19 (i.e.; fever, cough, shortness of breath etc.) please seek medical care.
 If you have an appointment scheduled with A & E Animal Hospital, and are experiencing any of these symptoms, we have several options set in place to ensure safety for everyone.